 You don’t need to live next to a beautiful babbling brook to see a kingfisher - I’ve seen kingfishers along a canal afflicted with litter and bordering a building site - so don’t lose faith just because you don’t live in a national park.

 Kingfishers like overhanging branches or perches.
-I’ve seen them engage in two types of fishing - perching and hovering.
-Perching is quite self-explanatory - the bird perches on a stick in or over the water and then dives down to catch a fish, usually returning to the same perch to eat it.
-Hovering fishing is something else entirely and is another level of magic - the kingfisher hovers in the air like a little blue angel, keeping its head completely still - like a kestrel, but upright instead of horizontal - then dives into the water from the hover.
+I’ve seen them engage in two types of fishing: perching and hovering.
+Perching is self-explanatory - the bird perches on a stick in or over the water and then dives down to catch a fish, usually returning to the same perch to eat it.
+Hovering fishing is something else entirely and is magic; the kingfisher hovers in the air like a little blue angel, keeping its head completely still - like a kestrel, but upright instead of horizontal - then dives into the water from the hover.
 Even when hovering, the kingfisher usually starts on and returns to a perch or branch.

 Keep your eyes peeled (remember they’re only the size of a robin!) and look along the edges of waterways, paying particular attention to any sticks, posts or branches sticking up from or hanging out over the water.
 You might be deceived by some pieces of blue plastic at first, but eventually all that squinting will pay off!

 If you see the kingfisher from the side - for instance, if you’re watching it from the other side of a lake - it might look brown when it’s flying, because the undersides of its wings aren’t blue.
-They’re still quite distinctive though - no other bird of that size in the UK flies fast and low over the water like that.
+They’re still distinctive - no other bird of that size in the UK flies fast and low over the water.
 Watch it until it perches and you’ll see the bright colours as soon as it turns or settles.

-Whilst kingfishers are usually close to the surface of the water, don’t discount kingfisher-like birds you see out of the corner of your eye in other places near water.
-I recently saw a kingfisher perched on the post of a fence that was at least 8ft above the canal, and it flew off down the canal at the height of the fence - much higher than I’d usually expect to see them.
-I’ve also seen a kingfisher fly up over some tall bushes and trees when disturbed by a cyclist, so once you know what they look like you might see them in all sorts of places!
+Don’t discount kingfisher-like birds you see out of the corner of your eye higher up near water.
+I recently saw a kingfisher perched on the post of a fence that was at least 8ft above the canal, and it flew off down the canal at the same height.
+I’ve also seen a kingfisher fly up over some trees when disturbed, so once you know what they look like you might see them in all sorts of places!

 Kingfishers nest in a burrow that they dig into sandy riverbanks or stream banks.
 They don’t line the nest so you won’t see them collecting nesting material - they just burrow in 60-90 cm and then create a little dip to stop their eggs rolling out of the tunnel.